ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 1. If tests are related to a DB.
 Use `@DataMongoTest` or equivalent JPA runner with `@Import` annotation.
 2. If tests are related to Web/Controller.
 Use `@WebFluxTest` or equivalent Spring MVC runner.
 3. **Important**: If tests require initializing a single bean.
-Use `@ExtendWith(SpringRunner.class)` with `@Import` to specify bean to initialize.
+Use `@ExtendWith(SpringRunner.class)` with `@Import` to specify the bean to initialize.
 4. If `@SpringBootTest` is required, try to use it in combination with `@Import` or `@ContextConfiguration` to limit beans creation.
-5. The best case: Aim for Tests which are purely java based and do not involve spring boot.
-This ofcourse isn't possible for every scenario.
+5. The best case: Aim for Tests that are purely java based and do not involve spring boot.
+This isn't possible for every scenario.

 ***

 # **Run tests in parallel** (Saved 37% running time)

-Create a `junit-platform.properties` file in `test/resource/junit-platform.properties` and add following minimum. [^1]
+Create a `junit-platform.properties` file in `test/resource/junit-platform.properties` and add the following minimum. [^1]

 `junit.jupiter.execution.parallel.enabled = true`

 Now you can either use one of these,

-1. add following to every class you want to run parallel. `@Execution(CONCURRENT)`
+1. add the following to every class you want to run parallel. `@Execution(CONCURRENT)`
 2. add more to `junit-platform.properties`

 ```